 What is Reasonable Accommodation?

 The word reasonable refers to a sound or fair thing.
 Therefore, reasonable accommodation refers to a reasonable grant to any employee who is suffering from any problem.
-However, the employee must be qualified enough for the job and should promise a quality work as soon as he or she is granted a reasonable accommodation.
+However, the employee must be qualified enough for the job and should promise quality work as soon as he or she is granted a reasonable accommodation.

 A reasonable accommodation is an indirect aid to a qualified applicant for performing important tasks in the workplace.
 Moreover, it also includes equal rights and privileges for all the employees regardless of the ability and disability.

 With new developments and rules coming up for the working sector i.e., the employees, reasonable accommodation has become part of the employing sector.
-However, the question is that what type of accommodation falls under the reasonable accommodation provision?
+However, the question is what type of accommodation falls under reasonable accommodation provision?
 Let us clear these queries right away-

 What Type of Workplace Accommodations can you Request For?